revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 That combination is rare.

-RevoScheduler wins where the scheduler is not just a visual calendar, but the core interactive surface of a complex business application.
+RevoGrid Scheduler wins where the scheduler is not just a visual calendar, but the core interactive surface of a complex business application.

 In other words:

-**Use [RevoScheduler](/jsscheduler/) when you want to build the scheduler your product actually needs — not just embed someone else’s calendar.**
+**Use [RevoGrid Scheduler](/jsscheduler/) when you want to build the scheduler your product actually needs — not just embed someone else’s calendar.**

-Next, explore the [RevoScheduler product page](/jsscheduler/), compare the [Gantt planning page](/gantt/), or try the [interactive scheduler demo](/demo/gantt).
+Next, explore the [RevoGrid Scheduler product page](/jsscheduler/), compare the [Gantt planning page](/gantt/), or try the [interactive scheduler demo](/demo/gantt).